 Joe Bellini Chief Operating Officer of One Network Enterprises, discusses supply chain control towers and their role in supply chain management.

-In part 2 of this conversation, Joe discusses machine learning and prescriptive analytics.
+This is part 1 of 2 an interview with Joe Bellini on Supply Chain Control Towers.
+(In part 2 of this conversation, Joe discusses machine learning and prescriptive analytics.)

 Q: Hi Joe, thanks for chatting with me today.
 Let’s jump right in… What is a control tower?